 The Creating Hope Act has helped children like Emma Whitehead, who was treated with the first FDA approved drug for a gene therapy, Novartis’ Kymriah, for B-cell precursor ALL.
 Kyrmiah earned a voucher.
 In addition, Y-mABs Therapeutics is using the pediatric priority review voucher program to develop exciting new therapies for children with neuroblastoma and other pediatric cancers.

 Now is the time for the Creating Hope Act to be permanently reauthorized.
 There is clear evidence of its impact.
-There are 370 days before the Creating Hope Act expires.
+There are only 103 days before the Creating Hope Act expires.
 On this fourth reauthorization, we are asking for permanency.
 Congress has passed two other voucher programs based on the provisions of the Creating Hope Act — for tropical diseases and medical countermeasures.
 Both of these voucher programs are permanent while the Creating Hope Act is not.
 Now is the time we make this permanent for our children!

 Tweet and/or call members of the Energy and Commerce Committee in order to get this bill sent to the House for a vote.
 Use sample below for your request: